The ins and outs of collocations

 How to attach an Ikea hook with a suction cup to a tiled surface.

-On the subject of verb + adverb collocates, here are some more examples in the form of language learning tips: listen carefully, read avidly, speak clearly, write extensively, think positively and study systematically.
+On the topic of verb + adverb collocations, here are some more examples: listen carefully, read avidly, speak clearly, write extensively, think positively and study systematically.

 Noun + Verb